 As retail becomes increasingly digitally and data driven, and in an uncertain and complex world, we have to be excessively human.
-We need to consciously modernise the approach to flexibility that enables attraction, retention and development of future leaders who will ensure the sector continues to evolve.

-There's no point in having diversity if you don't create an inclusive space for those voices to be heard and have an impact.
+We need to consciously modernise the approach to flexibility that enables attraction, retention and development C There's no point in having diversity if you don't create an inclusive space for those voices to be heard and have an impact.